Fear and Bullets

-Fear and Bullets is an soundtrack album by Trust Obey created through a collaboration between James O'Barr and longtime friend John Bergin as a soundtrack to O'Barr's graphic novel The Crow.
+Fear and Bullets is a soundtrack album by Trust Obey created through a collaboration between James O'Barr and longtime friend John Bergin as a soundtrack to O'Barr's graphic novel The Crow.
 It was originally released in 1994 along with a limited edition hardcover copy of the graphic novel.
-The release also coincided with the publicity received from the film.
+The release also coincided with the publicity received by the film.
 In 1998, Fear and Bullets was re-released with a new cover, almost all the songs completely re-recorded or remixed, and the addition of two new tracks (but other two were removed).
 The release included previously unreleased drawings by O'Barr.